Missing 7-year-old girl hasn’t been seen in 2 years, police discover - NewsBreak

 According to Aldenberg, police have been in touch with the girl’s family but don’t know who could be with her.
 Aldenberg said she was the only person being sought in her disappearance.

 Over the weekend, the newspaper reported police were searching a property connected to the case and had a critical incident van parked in the driveway and a tent set up in the backyard.
 Property records show the home was sold in 2020.
-A person at the home told the newspaper she let police search the property but wasn’t allowed to talk about the case.‘CTE is REAL’: Chiefs WR calls for help for Antonio Brown following latest incident
+A person at the home told the newspaper she let police search the property but wasn’t allowed to talk about the case.

 Investigators believe Harmony would be about 4 feet tall and 50 pounds.
 She has blond hair, blue eyes, and glasses.
 She is blind in her right eye, according to police.
 Aldenberg told the Union Leader the child was last enrolled in school in 2019.